In a World Like This Tour

 The In a World Like This Tour (also known as the 20th Anniversary Tour) was the ninth concert tour by American boy band, the Backstreet Boys.
-Supporting their eighth studio album, In a World Like This (2013), the tour consisted of over 150 shows in Asia, North America and Europe.
+Supporting their eighth studio album, In a World Like This, the tour consisted of over 150 shows in Asia, North America, South America and Europe.
 It is the band's first tour featuring all five original members as a quintet in seven years, as band member Kevin Richardson left the band in June 2006, and rejoined in 2012.
 It has become one of the biggest tours in the group's tenure.

 The tour was the 44th highest grossing worldwide tour in 2014 with total gross of $32.8 million and ticket sales of 607,407.
 This does not include the tour's 2013 and 2015 dates.
 The tour also broke record in China, when over 1,000 tickets were sold within one minute in Guangzhou on June 8, 2013.

 Background

 News of the tour was first released in January 2013, with stops planned for China (known as the 20th Anniversary Tour).
 Since the initial announcement, the band received a star on the Hollywood Walk of Fame and released the trailer for their upcoming documentary.
 In May 2013, band member Nick Carter called in to On Air with Ryan Seacrest to state the band were planning a North American tour, alongside their album release.
 The band officially announced the tour on Good Morning America.
-According to band member A. J. McLean, the concerts will have a theatrical feel, performed as a mini-movie.
+According to band member AJ McLean, the concerts will have a theatrical feel, performed as a mini-movie.
 They will perform their notable songs and tracks from their new album.
 Fatima Robinson and Rich+Tone will serve as choreographers.

 On March 14, 2014, Backstreet Boys appeared via satellite on Good Morning America from Norway, to announce the second North American leg.
 Avril Lavigne was opening act for the US dates.